ripleymj/pswebhacks/LinuxFilter/README.md

 checks, like user permissions (root / UID 0), capabilities (CAP_SYS_ADMIN), or a MAC LSM like SELinux.
 Because changing the seccomp policy is also a system call, policy will frequently remove it as well, removing the ability of the program or an attacker to modify the policy.
+Seccomp policy has three actions: deny, kill, or allow.
+Deny will return an error to the calling application, kill will end the offending program, and allow will continue evaluation of the syscall through all the means (UID, MAC LSM, audit) that exist without seccomp.
+Seccomp cannot grant functionality that would not have been granted without it.

 You will frequently find references to seccomp in things like web browser render processes, where you want to prevent parse errors in untrusted files